aaron1729/human-jukebox/README.md

 1. Navigate to `/server`.
 Copy into here the file `package.json`, and run `npm install`.

 1. Inside of `/server`, make a subfolder also called `server` and copy into it the file `bundle-backend.js`.

-To start the server, run `node server/bundle-backend.js`.
+1. To start the server, navigate to `/server/server` and run `node bundle-backend.js` (or e.g. from the root folder run `node server/server/bundle-backend.js`).

 1. Set up your frontend server, and proxy requests past `/api` to `[your root URL]:4000/api`.